School Board Policy 806 -

 b.
 Secure Procedures.
 A Secure is used when there is a threat or hazard outside of the school building.
 This could include violence or criminal activity in the immediate neighborhood, policy activity, or a dangerous animal near the building.
 Secure uses the security of the physical facility to act as protection.
 Each building administrator will submit Secure procedures for their building as part of their building specific crisis management plan.

 c.
 Evacuation Procedures.
 Evacuation is used when there is a need to move students and staff from one location to another.
 Evacuations of classrooms and buildings shall be implemented at the discretion of the building administrator or designee.
 Each building's crisis management plan will include procedures for transporting students and staff a safe distance from harm to a designated safe area until released by the building administrator or designee.
 Safe areas may change based upon the specific emergency situation.
-Building plans should include specific evacuation procedures for individuals with special needs including those with limited mobility (wheelchairs, braces, crutches, etc.), visual impairments, hearing impairments, and other sensory, developmental, or mental health needs.
+Building plans should include specific evacuation procedures for individuals with special needs, including those with limited mobility (wheelchairs, braces, crutches, etc.), visual impairments, hearing impairments, and other sensory, developmental, or mental health needs.
 The evacuation procedures should also address transporting necessary medications for students that take medications during the school day.

 d.
 Sheltering Procedures.
 Shelter is called when the need for personal protection is necessary.
 Sheltering provides refuge for students, staff, and visitors within the school building during an emergency.
 Shelters are safe areas that maximize the safety of inhabitants.
 Safe areas may change depending on the specific emergency.
 Each building administrator will submit sheltering procedures as part of their building specific crisis management plan.